-Rosemary McKenna concentrates her practice in labor and employment litigation and counseling and commercial litigation.
-She provides legal counsel to clients on a wide range of business issues arising in employment disputes and complex corporate and commercial litigation, including:
+Rosemary McKenna concentrates her practice in labor and employment litigation and counseling, as well as commercial litigation.
+She provides legal counsel to clients on a wide range of business issues arising in employment disputes and complex corporate and commercial litigation in state and federal courts throughout the country, including:

 - litigation on behalf of employers involving discrimination, harassment, retaliation, ADEA, ADA, FMLA, wage claims, and restrictive covenants in federal and state courts, and administrative agencies when applicable

-While in law school, Rosemary served as a research editor of the Temple Law Review and was a teaching assistant in the Legal Research and Writing Program.
+While in law school, Rosemary served as Research Editor of the Temple Law Review and was a Teaching Assistant in the Temple University Beasley School of Law’s Legal Research and Writing Program.
 She also served as a judicial intern to the Honorable Gene E.K.
 Pratter, United States District Judge for the Eastern District of Pennsylvania, as well as the Honorable Sandra Mazer Moss of the Court of Common Pleas of Philadelphia County.

 Rosemary handles pro bono cases each year on behalf of indigent clients, including cases with the SeniorLAW Center.
 She was recognized by Blank Rome with its Pro Bono Hero award, and has been named to the First Judicial District of Pennsylvania’s Pro Bono Roll of Honor in 2010, 2011, and 2013–2017 for her work on behalf of indigent clients.
 The Court of Common Pleas of Philadelphia County awarded Rosemary the First Judicial District’s Distinguished Pro Bono Award for her representation of a World War II veteran who was defrauded by a con man and rendered homeless.